SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 The "Motion Feedback" plugin is as flexible as the "Tactile Feedback" plugin.
 It uses [SimFeedback](https://www.opensfx.com/) to control the motion actuators of your simulation rig. *SimFeedback* which is the software part of a [community project](https://opensfx.com/) for building motion rigs, comes in two flavours, a free edition and a so called expert edition, that needs some sort of commercial license.
 Only the expert edition supports extensions, which allow you to connect to *SimFeedback* using APIs and control the state of all motion effects and intensities without interacting with *SimFeedback* as a user.
 For the free edition, the plugin "Motion Feedback" therefore tries to control *SimFeedback" using mouse automation, a functionality provided by AutoHotkey, but there are limitations.
 I strongly recommend to invest in an expert license and install the [SFX-100-Streamdeck](https://github.com/ashupp/SFX-100-Streamdeck) extension and the corresponding console application used to connect to this API.
 It will be much more fun.

 Obviously, this plugin needs *SimFeedback* to be installed on your PC and an application named "Motion Feedback", that points to this *SimFeedback* installation must be configured in the [Applications tab](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#tab-applications) of the configuration tool.
 Otherwise, the "Motion Feedback" plugin won't install and won't be activated.
 Please define "startSimFeedback" for the *Startup* function hook, which is especially necessray, if your using mouse automation to control *SimFeedback*.
+If for any reason you prefer a different name for theapplication configuration object, you can provide it with the *controlApplication* plugin argument.

 When using the API connection, you must install and activate the [above extension](https://github.com/ashupp/SFX-100-Streamdeck) in *SimFeedback* and the console application as a connector.
 The path to the connector must then be supplied using a plugin argument as described below.

 To get the most out of this plugin in the sample configuration presented below, you will need one 2-way toggle switch, two rotary dials and eight push buttons on your controller hardware, although the dials and push buttons may be shared with other modes.
 But, since all this is fully configurable, you can find a compromise, if your controller provides less control elements.
 To help you with the configuration of *SimFeedback*, a profile for ACC is provided in the *Profiles* folder in the Simulator Controller distribution.
 Please load this profile and adopt it to the specific configuration of your simulation rig.
 Using the plugin parameters described below, you can then customize the "Motion Feedback" plugin to support your concrete hardware configuration as best as possible.